opentelekomcloud-blueprints/tosca-tutorials/tutorials/workshop.md

 #### Our mission today:

-* use an ansible playbook to create a database mongodb.
+* create a database mongodb (with ansible).
-* use a shell script to create a nodecellar (a front-end website based on nodejs).
+* create a nodecellar (a front-end website based on nodejs).
 * connect nodecellar to mongodb as in Figure 1:

 ![](../images/nodecella_mongodb.png "workshop")